m4-k131/Celestial-Farbkasten/README.md

 in these boxes
 ```

-will create an example False Color Image for Messer 74.
+will create an example False Color Image for LDN-1527.
+It is a "smaller" obersvation, but the downloading and extracting still takes a little bit of time.

 ## 1. query_observation_lists.py